Jakar510/PythonExtensions/PyPiReadme.md

 ## Tktiner Bindings

-This project all known bindings, but more are added as they are discovered.
+This project uses all known bindings, but more are added as they are discovered.

 ## Contributing